 // `

-'s logic, where the code extracts the text around the selection range and inserts it into the LanguageModelRequest
+Zed Implementation: This is reflected in BufferCodegen's logic, where the code extracts the text around the selection range and inserts it into the LanguageModelRequest.

 Concept: Zed parses the buffer using tree-sitter to understand the structure of code.
 This is particularly important when the user has a code block selected, because it allows extracting the text from the code block instead of sending the surrounding fence (e.g., ```).